Shafia Khatun

 Shafia Khatun is a Bangladesh Awami League politician and the former Member of Parliament from a reserved seat.

 Career

 Khatun was elected to parliament from reserved seat as a Bangladesh Awami League candidate in 2009.
 She served as the President of Bangladesh Mohila Awami League from 2017 to 2022.

+After the fall of the Sheikh Hasina-led Awami League government, Khatun was detained from Balughat area of Pallabi Police Station on 30 November 2024.
+She was sent to jail over the death of a protester against Sheikh Hasina.